Browse help topics

 Use Index as the home base.
 The calendar area is for dates, while the table of contents points to sections such as Life Planner, Finance, Health, Study, Work, Travel, Notes, and Template Pages.

 If the planner feels big, return to Index first.
-It helps you choose the right kind of page instead of scrolling through the whole PDF.
+It helps you choose the right page type instead of scrolling through the whole PDF.

 Tutorial Page 3/10 - Template Pages

 Template Pages are clean reusable masters.
-Copy the kind of page you need, then use the copy for a real job: a tracker, routine, project, list, note, kanban board, photo page, challenge, or planning page.
+Copy the page type you need, then use the copy for a real job: a tracker, routine, project, list, note, kanban board, photo page, challenge, or planning page.

 Use basic templates for flexible notes and simple layouts.
 Use essential templates when you want a page that already has structure.